CycleRL: Sim-to-Real Deep Reinforcement Learning for Robust Autonomous Bicycle Control: Related Work

-Alternatively, knowledge-based approaches, e.g., fuzzy lo-gic, manage system nonlinearities without requiring a precise mathematical model.
+Alternatively, knowledge-based approaches, such as fuzzy logic, manage system nonlinearities without requiring a precise mathematical model.
 Fuzzy controllers have been successfully designed to achieve robust balance and steering control under different conditions~\cite{shafiekhani2015design, hwang2009fuzzy}.
 However, their performance is highly dependent on extensive expert knowledge and manual tuning, which can result in suboptimal control strategies.

 Despite their foundational contributions, these traditional methods generally share common limitations: high sensitivity to model inaccuracies, significant computational demand, and limited adaptability across diverse conditions.
-These challenges motivate the exploration of learning-based approaches that can derive robust control policies directly from interaction.
+These challenges motivate the exploration of learning-based approaches that can derive robust control policies directly from environmental interactions.